3montyjack/MineSweeperAI/README.md

 ## TODO

 - Optimize the AI
-- Fix up the two diffrent maps/maybe use just one object layout
+- Fix up the two different maps/maybe use just one object layout
 - Finish Solve
 - Fix Up all the //TODO comments
 - Comment all of the code